MattMiles95/PP4_Blackboard/README.md

 ![Screenshot of the account registration page](_readme-docs/images/feature_authentication_reg.png)

 As this site is directed at educational institutions, security is very important - particularly ensuring that no unauthorised persons gain access to the site.
 For this reason, I have used Django's built-in authorisation models to verify that the User has logged in before being able to access any of the site's content.
-Should an unauthenticated User try to gain access to the site via a URL path, they will be automatically redirected to the account registration page.
+Should an unauthenticated User try to gain access to the site via a URL path, they will be automatically redirected to the login page.

 Although this project doesn't utilise email verificaion for setting up new accounts, this would be a feature of the real product, as this would ensure that only those with a valid email account for the client institution can create an account.
 To emulate this feature, I have added a restriction to the account registration form to only accept email addresses ending in '@merleyhillstone.net'.
 </details>